 Several conditions can mimic the symptoms of genital herpes, including syphilis, genital warts, molluscum contagiosum, and certain fungal or bacterial infections.
 A proper diagnosis from a healthcare professional is essential.

 HSV-1 primarily causes oral herpes (cold sores) and is typically transmitted through oral-to-oral contact.
-HSV-2 is the main cause of genital herpes and is usually spread through sexual contact.
+HSV-2 is the leading cause of genital herpes and is usually spread through sexual contact.

 ...View more